-Since 1929, PAFA and the University of Pennsylvania have offered a unique Bachelor of Fine Arts program which combines PAFA’s rigorous fine arts training and a final year of liberal arts through Penn, culminating with earning a BFA degree from the University of Pennsylvania.
+Since 1929, PAFA and the University of Pennsylvania have offered a unique Bachelor of Fine Arts program which combines PAFA’s rigorous fine arts training and a final year of liberal arts through Penn, culminating with an ivy-league BFA degree from the University of Pennsylvania.

 Marked by flexible and personalized course options, the PAFA/Penn BFA is ideal for self-motivated and committed students seeking to pursue their artistic passions as well as their intellectual interests.
 This program can be completed in a time frame that matches an individual student’s needs.

 In addition to PAFA's student-faculty ratio, students in the PAFA/Penn BFA program are exposed to a wide variety of faculty, educational environments, and course sizes at Penn.
 Students in this program also experience all that the Penn community has to offer, including the Fischer Fine Arts Library, Van Pelt Library, and the ability to attend talks, lectures, exhibits, and performances on Penn’s campus.

 All studio art courses are taken at PAFA, culminating in 90 credits in a combination of our five concentrations.
 At Penn, students have access to numerous courses and disciplines taught through the Penn's College of Liberal and Professional Studies.
 Students must complete 16 courses at Penn: 4 in Art History and 12 in any combination of liberal arts electives to deepen and broaden their engagement with the ideas and practices that are most meaningful to them.

 "It's like you get to have this close-knit community at PAFA and all of this support.
 Then you can also be a small fish in a big pond over at Penn, so you can get a different college experience there."Ellie Robley (PAFA-Penn BFA '17)